michalsc/Emu68/docs/tutorials/SD_Preparation.md

 ## Copying Emu68 files

 In order to bring Emu68 to life, the boot partition needs to be populated with Emu68 and RasPi files.
-Please go to the Emu68 releases page on github (you can find it here: https://github.com/michalsc/Emu68/releases/tag/nightly) and locate most recent ``Emu68-pistorm`` file.
-Download it and open.
+Please go to the Emu68 releases page on github (you can find it here: https://github.com/michalsc/Emu68/releases) and locate either most recent Emu68 release or, if you prefer living on the edge, most recent ``Emu68-pistorm`` file.
+Remember to pick the version matching your PiStorm model.
+Users of classic PiStorm (A500/A600/A1000/A2000) should select ``Emu68-pistorm.zip``.
+Those of you who use PiStorm32-lite should go for ``Emu68-pistorm32lite.zip``.
 Copy (per drag and drop for example) contents of the archive onto the FAT32 partition of the microSD card

 **Double check that you have downloaded the *pistorm* version of the nightly, *not* the raspi verison.**